Apress/Extreme-Mobile/README.md

 ## Issues

-See outstanding book errors and resolutions under the **Issues** section
+See outstanding book errors and resolutions under the [Issues section](../../issues).

 ## Releases